-&lt;sup>17 B.A.
-Stanford, M.A., PhD.abd UCLA; ORCID iD: https://orcid.org/0000-0001-9493-8275?lang=en.
-Note: This article focuses on two fundamental redistricting criteria: compact districts and partisan (or representational) fairness.
-The Guide above covers a broader range of redistricting criteria.
+16 B.A.
+Stanford, M.A., PhD. ^{abd} UCLA; ORCID iD: https://orcid.org/0000-0001-9493-8275?lang=en.

 Mapmakers will soon redraw legislative district maps in response to the 2020 Census.
 They face a task more daunting than ever before.
-Myriad computer algorithms are available, such as the shortest splitline, Voroni Diagrams, the Kmeans algorithm (Altman and McDonald 2010, pp. 86,88) and Brian Olson's minimizing the distance from the center approach (Olson, n.d).
+Myriad computer algorithms are available, such as the shortest splitline, Voroni Diagrams, the K-means algorithm (Altman and McDonald 2010, pp. 86,88) and Brian Olson's minimizing the distance from the center approach (Olson, n.d).
 An expert generated 24,518 compliant congressional district maps for North Carolina in the recent Rubio litigation (dissent, p.
 20).
 Which road will mapmakers follow; which path will they take?